Action-Gradient Monte Carlo Tree Search for Non-Parametric Continuous (PO)MDPs: Experiments

 \subsubsection{Simulation Budget}

-Since POMCPOW is a state-trajectory algorithm, in the POMDP scenarios we measured empirically the runtime of PFT-DPW at $n^{sims}$ and $J$, and set a larger simulation budget for POMCPOW $n^{sims,\text{POMCPOW}}$ to match the runtime of PFT-DPW.
+Since POMCPOW is a state-trajectory algorithm, it is incomparable in terms of simulation budgets to belief-trajectory algorithms like PFT-DPW and AGMCTS.
+In the POMDP scenarios, we measured empirically the runtime of PFT-DPW at $n_{\max}^{\textnormal{sims}}$ and $J$, and set a larger simulation budget for POMCPOW $n_{\max,\text{POMCPOW}}^{\textnormal{sims}}$ to match the runtime of PFT-DPW.